 How to store this Flour

 It is recommended to store all whole grains of flour in a cool, dry place.
 Some people prefer storing flour in the freezer or refrigerator.
 I have never had any issues.
 And maybe it is because I never buy whole grains flour in large quantities.
-Before buying large quantities of flour, I would advise that you know how you will use it and for how long you will be storing it.
+Before buying large quantities of flour for your baked goods, I would advise you to know how you will use it and how long you will be storing it.

 Always do your own research, read all nutrition facts, and talk to your doctor.